OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_entities_UI.md

     this._metadata.parameters.constant;
 ```

-### How to check if a Dashboard is a Modal
+### How to check if an entity is a Modal

-In this sample, it's verified if a `Dashboard` is a modal or not:
+In this sample, it's verified if an entity is a modal or not:

 ```JavaScript
     // This property is a boolean